courtsimas/bakeware/README.md

 ![Oven Bits](http://ovenbits.com/images/logo-color.png)

-Bakeware is maintained and funded by [Oven Bits](http://ovenbits.com)
+Bakeware is maintained and funded by [Oven Bits](http://ovenbits.com) and Court Simas.

 The names and logos for Oven Bits are trademarks of Oven Bits